 There's no right way to develop a tagline.
 You need a tagline that represents your business and communicates to potential customers exactly what you offer.

 Some taglines ask questions.
 They make people think.
-For instance, the tagline, "Got Milk?" makes consumers think about milk and — more importantly — crave it.
+For example, the tagline, "Got Milk?" makes consumers think about milk.
+Importantly, it also makes people crave milk.
 This tagline establishes desire.

-You might be familiar with Maxwell's tagline, "Good to the last drop."
+Maxwell's tagline is, "Good to the last drop."
 It tells consumers that Maxwell coffee continues to satisfy until the mug is empty.

 You can take inspiration from these types of taglines to create your own.
-In Knowledge Commerce, focusing on benefits might be your best bet.
+In your own Knowledge Commerce business, focusing on benefits might be your best bet.